Aid from the German federal and state governments at a glance

 - For example, the establishment of the BayernFonds serves to stabilise companies in Bavaria through the assumption of guarantees and recapitalisation measures

 ”), with the approval of the Federal Council (“Bundesrat

 ”), established an Economic Stability Fund

-The financial aid is coordinated with the “Temporary_Framework” for state aid measures adopted by the European Commission ("Commission") on 19 March 2020 (first amendment adopted on 3 April 2020, second amendment adopted on 8 May 2020).
+The financial aid is coordinated with the “Temporary_Framework” for state aid measures adopted by the Commission on 19 March 2020 (first amendment adopted on 3 April 2020, second amendment adopted on 8 May 2020, third amendment adopted on 29 June 2020).
 All national financial aid programmes falling within the scope of the Temporary Framework must comply with the conditions of this Framework if individual approvals by the Commission and corresponding delays are to be avoided (further information can be found here).
 The Commission already approved most of the federal government’'s financial aid measures in March 2020.

 Please click here for a more detailed overview.

 Any questions?
 Please contact: Dr Martin Kleinschmitt, Dr Dorothee Prosteder, Dr Bärbel Sachs, Dr Nikolai Warneke